torch/torch7/doc/random.md

 <a name="torch.random"></a>
 ### [number] random() ###

-Returns a 32 bit integer random number.
+Returns an unsigned 32 bit integer random number.

 <a name="torch.uniform"></a>
 ### [number] uniform([a],[b]) ###